 Full-time employment with the University of South Carolina is a time-consuming responsibility.
-The University, therefore, does not encourage outside employment for compensation, political or non-political, which does not contribute effectively to professional advancement and University work.
+The university, therefore, does not encourage outside employment for compensation, political or non-political, which does not contribute effectively to professional advancement and university work.

-As responsible and interested citizens in their communities, however, faculty and staff members of the University should fulfill their civic responsibilities and should engage in the normal political processes of our society.
-With the consent of the Palmetto College Campus Dean, the Palmetto College Chancellor, the Provost, and the President, and with the approval of the Board of Trustees, any faculty member or staff member may seek election to hold public office provided such action shall not interfere with normal duties.
+As responsible and interested citizens in their communities, however, faculty and staff members of the university should fulfill their civic responsibilities and should engage in the normal political processes of our society.
+With the consent of the Palmetto College campus dean, the chancellor, the provost, and the president, and with the approval of the Board of Trustees, any faculty member or staff member may seek election to hold public office provided such action shall not interfere with normal duties.
 The candidacy must be approved prior to announcement for public office.
-First, however, there must be confirmation that there is no conflict of interest between this activity and the responsibility of the individual to the University and the State of South Carolina.
+First, however, there must be confirmation that there is no conflict of interest between this activity and the responsibility of the individual to the university and the State of South Carolina.